-Starting in 2009, all Canadian residents who are 18 years of age or older can contribute a legislative dollar maximum per year (\$6,000 for 2020).
+Starting in 2009, all Canadian residents who are 18 years of age or older can contribute a legislative dollar maximum per year (\$6,500 for 2023).
 If you don't contribute or don't contribute the full amount, the unused amount will carry forward to the next year.
 Unused contribution room can be carried forward indefinitely.
-The cumulative total since 2009 if you had not previously contributed is \$69,500 (including 2020).
+The cumulative total since 2009 if you haven't previously contributed is \$88,000 (including 2023).
+For more information, see "TFSA: The facts."